phistep/wuki-chess/README.md

 		- timestamps and time constraint
 		- restore input on `IllegalMoveError` or `MoveParseError`
 		- trap ^C
+	- convenience flags
-	- --quiet: only print a move if there is one (by --move or by AI)
+		- -q --quiet: only print a move if there is one (by --move or by AI)
+		- -w --white-ai,  -b --black-ai, -r --random-ai
+		- -W --white-name, -B --black-name (for prompt, pgn file)
 	- box drawing https://en.wikipedia.org/wiki/Box-drawing_character
 	- matplotlib for pdf game output
 	- localization?